snowdrop/release-manager/README.md

 ## Introduction

-R&D Project to test different JIRA Client tool.
+This project has been designed to investigate different technology able to manage the creation, update or deletion of the JIRA tickets as documented under the table of content.
 They could be used to automate Job's action or for your own personal needs to get a Jira issue, change the status, ...

-TODO: Add `New` and `edit` commands

 ## Clients